filbeam/contracts/SPEC.md

   - Epoch must be greater than previously reported epochs for the dataset
   - Each epoch can only be reported once per dataset
 - **Usage Requirements**:
+  - Usage is converted to settlement amounts using current rates at report time
-  - Usage accumulates in the dataset between settlements
+  - Amounts accumulate in the dataset between settlements
 - **Parameter Requirements**:
   - All arrays must have equal length
 - **Batch Processing**: